cristiansierraa/InternetSecurity/Week 04.md

 # Preparation
 Attacked windows 2008 server again but this time create a backdoor (Persistence) into this server.
-Find a separate vulnerability from last assignment and exploit by hacking to the server.
+Find a separate vulnerability from last assignment and exploit by hacking into to the server.

  ### Proof: Persistence
 ![1](https://user-images.githubusercontent.com/26984030/27212530-8f363604-5215-11e7-9469-463dc1a5faa1.PNG)